abhi961/movieExplore/README.md

 Add to Favourite: Allows users to add movies or remove from  favourite.

-State Management: Handled via Redux Toolkit.
+State Management: Handled via Redux Toolkit. redux-persist using for store data locally in application when we close the application and open the data still there in apps.

 Navigation: Implemented using React Navigation.